benditorok/tauri-plugin-dwrecv/README.md

 <!-- -->
 ```

-- Define the function calls in Blazor.
+- Define the callback methods in your Blazor component.

 ```cs
 @using System.Text.Json